Hershey Area Playhouse's 2017 Season

 Mrs. Savage has been left ten million dollars by her husband and wants to make the best use of it, in spite of her grown-up stepchildren’s efforts to get their hands on it.
 Knowing that the widow’s wealth is now in negotiable securities, and seeing they cannot get hold of the fortune, the stepchildren commit her to a sanatorium hoping to “bring her to her senses.”
 In the sanatorium Mrs. Savage meets various social misfits, men and women who just cannot adjust themselves to life, people who need the help Mrs. Savage can provide.
 In getting to know them, she realizes that she will find happiness with them and plans to spend the rest of her life as one of them.
 But when the doctor tells her there is no reason why she should remain, she hesitates to go out into a hard world where people seem ready to do anything for money.
 The self-seeking stepchildren are driven to distraction by their vain efforts to browbeat Mrs. Savage, but she preserves her equanimity and leads them on a merry chase.
 At last her friends conspire to get rid of her stepchildren, and through their simple belief in the justice of her cause, they enable Mrs. Savage to carry out her plans to establish a fund to help others realize their hopes and dreams.
 The dominant mood is high comedy, and the audience is left with a feeling that the neglected virtues of kindness and affection have not been entirely lost in a world that seems at times motivated only by greed and dishonesty.

 Join us to celebrate the holidays - November 30-Dec 3, 7-10, 2017 - with A "Christmas Carol!"
 It’s the time of year we all need to be reminded of Dickens' redeeming message.
-This year Rick Farr’s light and lovely songs will be added to the version to create a play with incidental music.
+This year Rick Farr’s light and lovely songs will be added to John Mortimer's version to create a play with incidental music.
 A large cast of characters will grace the Playhouse stage with 19th century costumes and speech.
 Always a delightful retreat during the holidays.

 "A Charlie Brown Christmas" has been seen on television since 1965 and now it will come to life on the Hershey Area Playhouse stage.
 Come see Charlie Brown, Lucy, Linus, Snoopy and others.
 Join us as we walk along with Charlie Brown as he searches for the true meaning of Christmas.